jrduncan831/ai_environments_at_tacc/docs/index.rst

 What You Will Learn
 -------------------
-   - **Environment Setup:** Step-by-step instructions for configuring python virtual environments (venv) and conda environments.
+   - **Environment Setup:** Step-by-step instructions for configuring python virtual environments and conda environments.
    - **Containerization:** How to build and deploy custom Docker containers with GPU and MPI support.

 .. toctree::